Publications

 Inspired Piano Teaching is filled with practical advice on teaching students at all levels.
 It is dedicated to keeping inspiration and artistry alive for every student in every lesson.
 Topics range from proactive teaching, the interview, and the first lesson to technical gestures, guidelines to interpretation, and coaching a piece to performance.
 After reading the book, teachers will feel like they have attended a multi-day workshop with Marvin.

-Inspired Piano Teaching by Marvin Blickenstaff
+Cover of Inspired Piano Teaching by Marvin Blickenstaff

 NEW!
 Recollections: